P

 Paytm Insurance

-1 Product Manager, 1 Illustrator,
+1 Product Manager, 2 Product Owners,

 Low Insurance Penetration